ankorstore/yokai/docs/modules/fxcore.md

 - the health check endpoints: to expose the configured [health check probes](fxhealthcheck.md#probes-registration) of your application
 - the metrics endpoint: to expose all [collected metrics](fxmetrics.md#metrics-registration) from your application

-Whatever your type of application (HTTP server, gRPC server, worker, etc.), all platform concerns are handled by this dedicated server:
+Whatever your type of application (HTTP, gRPC, worker, etc.), all platform concerns are handled by this dedicated server:

-- to avoid to expose sensitive information (health checks, metrics, debug, etc) to your users
+- to avoid to expose sensitive information (health checks, metrics, debug, etc.) to your users
 - and most importantly to enable your application to focus on its logic

 ## Installation

-When you use a Yokai [application template](https://ankorstore.github.io/yokai/applications/templates/), you have nothing to install, it's ready to use.
+When you use a Yokai `application template`, you have nothing to install, it's ready to use.

 ## Configuration